tanchu-git/synapse-nyc-taxi/README.md

 ## Synapse Workspace and Raw Dataset
 When creating a new workspace, a new or existing Data Lake Storage Gen2 account needs to be attached to it.
 I created the ```nyc-taxi-data``` container in the attached storage account, to store the dataset.
 Credentials for access to the workspace's SQL pool will also be generated at creation.

-We can access the container in Synapse Studio.
-Raw dataset will be uploaded to the ```raw``` folder.
+Basic discovery and exploration of the data in various formats (Parquet, CSV, JSON) will be done with Synapse Serverless SQL pool, so I can plan how to extract insights from it.
+With access to the container in Synapse Studio, raw dataset will be uploaded to the ```raw``` folder.

 ![260260798-ed959054-3b84-448c-8517-fe5d1d878278](https://github.com/tanchu-git/synapse_nyc_taxi/assets/139019601/16abe617-2ecf-4e45-87f2-ebfc3793e104)

 ## Data Exploration
 Checking for headers and other characteristics of the dataset.
 ```sql
 SELECT
     TOP 100 *